The Heritage Collection (April 15-October 9)

-The Heritage Collection highlights art and artifacts from Heritage’s collection of 12,000+ items in a fresh new display.
+The Heritage Collection highlights art and artifacts from Heritage’s collection of 12,000+ items.
 Beautiful paintings, rare objects, and the famed military miniatures offer examples of American ingenuity and excellence.

 J.K.
 Lilly, III founded Heritage Museums & Gardens in honor of his father, J.K.
 Lilly, Jr., who spent a lifetime amassing great collections of rare books, coins and stamps, as well as American firearms and military miniatures.
 A private man, his father built a museum behind his home and shared his collections with few others.